Skip to content

 Does perimenopause cause belly fat?

-Perimenopause does not directly cause belly fat, but the hormonal changes that occur — particularly shifting estrogen, elevated cortisol, and reduced muscle mass — are commonly associated with increased fat storage around the midsection.
-This is a very common pattern and is not a sign that you are doing something wrong.
+Perimenopause does not directly “cause” belly fat in a simple way, but the hormonal changes involved are often associated with increased abdominal fat storage patterns.
+This is a very common experience and is not a sign that you are doing something wrong.

 Why am I gaining weight even though I am eating the same?

 Hormonal shifts can change your metabolic rate, insulin sensitivity, appetite hormones, and fat distribution.
-Reduced muscle mass and disrupted sleep can further reduce your body's caloric needs.
-Your body may simply be responding differently to the same inputs — and that is a normal part of this transition.
+Reduced muscle mass and disrupted sleep may further reduce your body's energy needs.
+Your body may simply be responding differently to the same inputs.

 Can walking help during perimenopause?